How to Find and Remove Duplicates in Google Sheets

 Once this is complete, you can either check entries manually or import your data into your working spreadsheet.

-Option #4: Use an Add-On to Find and Remove Duplicates in Sheets
+Use a Third-Party Add-On to Find and Remove Duplicates in Sheets

-There are several online plugins available for use with Google Sheets.
-You will find the add-ons in the Chrome Web Store, including tools for removing duplicate entries automatically.
+There are online plugins available for use with Google Sheets.
+You will find the add-ons in the Google Workspace Marketplace, including tools for removing duplicate entries automatically.

 A suitable tool known as Remove Duplicates by Ablebits allows you to quickly find duplicates throughout an entire sheet of information or by searching up to two columns at once.